Nazeeefa/Dinoflagellates/analyses/alignment_rates_bowtie.md

 | **SRR1294439 + PAER-2_0 (70)**                     |   **80.95%**           |   80.18%      |
 | **SRR1294440 + PAER-2_3 (71)**                     |     80.31%         |   **80.95%**       |

-#### RESULTS: For reads aligning back to corresponding assembly (contigs):

-The results indicate high quality (see **bold figures**) i.e. more than ~80% of the aligned reads/fragments are mapped as proper pairs back to the assembly itself ("yielding concordant alignments 1 or more times to the reconstructed transcriptome.").
-Overall, the besr reference to itself is SHTV-5_0 (sample MMETSP0359).

-#### RESULTS: For reads aligning back to reference assembly (contigs):

-The subsequent analyses involved using each sample (from all three strains) as references, and were performed against all including related samples (except itself i.e. corresponding assembly/contig since it has already been done).

-#### RESULTS: SHTV-5

-The results indicate decrease in quality as the strains differ.
-For SHTV-5 samples, more than ~75% of the aligned reads are mapped as proper pairs back to related samples - which could be expected due to same environment.
-On the other hand,

-In terms of comparison between samples with salinity level of 0, more than 74% of aligned reads are mapped successfully.
-For samples with salinity level of 3, __________.
-For samples with salinity level of 30, ____________.

-##### Conclusion:
-In case of low quality, deeper sequencing and assembly of more reads would be expected for improvements.